dustinpfister/blog_posts/_posts/threejs-shape.md

 layout: post
 categories: three.js
 id: 879
-updated: 2021-06-01 12:26:37
+updated: 2021-06-01 12:29:07
-version: 1.0
+version: 1.1
 ---

-Today I thought I woule look into making a few quick examples of the [THREE.Shape](https://threejs.org/docs/#api/en/extras/core/Shape) constructor in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene).
+Today I thought I would look into making a few quick examples of the [THREE.Shape](https://threejs.org/docs/#api/en/extras/core/Shape) constructor in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene).
+This Shape Constructor is a way to go about creating a 2d shape whcih can then in turn be used with THREE.ShapeGeometry, or THREE.ExtrudeGeometry.

 <!-- more -->